Shanghai Disneyland

 BEAT THE CROWDS

 Is Shanghai Disneyland really as busy as most people say?
-Yes, it is.
-There undoubtedly are slower times, but January turned out to be crazy crowded because of the Lunar New Year festivities.
+Unfortunately… it is.
+The park attracted almost 15 million visitors in 2024, so nearly every day is a busy day.
 We’ve seen wait times of over two hours for major attractions.
 But once again, it’s perfectly possible to avoid the hassle.
 Just book a room at an on-site hotel and enjoy the perks of being a Disney hotel guest.
 One of those perks is being able to enter the park through a private entrance.
 Another perk is Early Park Entry, which means that you get to enter the park one full hour before the big crowds.
 And believe it or not… during those 60 minutes, all of the big rides are operating.
 An Early Park Entry pass is also for sale for regular visitors, so please don’t expect the park to be totally empty.
 During these 60 minutes, I recommend riding Seven Dwarfs Mine Train, Soaring Over The Horizon and/or Zootopia Hot Pursuit.

 In 2016, we stayed at Shanghai Disneyland Hotel’s Magic Kingdom Club.
 That was a magical experience, but also an expensive one.
 This time, we opted for the more budget-friendly Toy Story Hotel.
 Both the exterior and the interior are rather simple, but it’s a fine hotel.
 Rooms are spacious, they added some funny decorative touches and beds are surprisingly comfortable.
-Unfortunately, it isn’t possible to enjoy those beds infinitely: we need to get up very early if we want to enjoy that extra hour at Shanghai Disneyland.
-The park officially opens at 8.30 AM, which means that our private access starts at 7.30 AM.
+Unfortunately, we didn’t get to sleep in: we needed to get up very early if we want to enjoy that extra hour at Shanghai Disneyland.
+The park officially opened at 8.30 AM, which means that our private access started at 7.30 AM.
 I’m definitely not a morning person, but hey… it’s Shanghai Disneyland we’re talking about.

 ROLLER COASTERS

-It’s 7.30 AM and our Early Park Entry starts.
-Many people walk towards Soarin’ or Zootopia, but we decide to head to Fantasyland at the back of the park.
+Many people walked towards Soarin’ or Zootopia first thing in the morning.
+However, we decided to head to Fantasyland at the back of the park.
 This area is home to Seven Dwarfs Mine Train, a ride which is known for its ridiculously long queues.
-You will recognise this family roller coaster if you’re familiar with Walt Disney World.
-It consists of a curvy coaster part and a stunning dark ride section.
+You will surely recognise this family roller coaster if you’re familiar with Walt Disney World.
+It consists of two short coaster sections and a stunning dark ride scene.
 It’s fun, but the ride doesn’t excel in any way.
 The coaster parts are tame and the dark ride is a little too short.
 Besides, the ride’s location isn’t nearly as awesome as in Orlando.
 At Magic Kingdom, the Mine Train is the dynamic centerpiece of Fantasyland.
-The Chinese version, however, is placed in a remote corner of the park.
+The Chinese version, however, is placed in a corner of the park.
 Don’t get me wrong: Seven Dwarfs Mine Train is a good family attraction and I enjoyed my ride, but it’s not worth the lengthy queues it usually gets.

-The coaster highlight at Shanghai Disneyland is obviously TRON Lightcycle Power Run, one of the most beautiful roller coasters on the planet.
+In the northern corner of Shanghai Disneyland, work is currently underway on a new Spider-Man-themed roller coaster.
+Until this ride opens (which wil presumably happen in 2027 or 2028) the biggest thrills can be found in Tomorrowland.
+A modern wave-shaped roof structure leads the way to TRON Lightcycle Power Run.
 Despite the fact that only 200 metres of track are visible from the outside, I could watch it all day long.
 It’s truly fascinating to stare at those motorcycles passing by at nearly 100 km/h.
-And because the canopy is filled with fabulous lighting effects, this spectacle becomes even more mesmerizing in the evening.
+And since the canopy is filled with fabulous lighting effects, this spectacle becomes even more mesmerizing in the evening.

 Staring at a coaster is great, but riding it is even better.
-That’s why we quickly enter the queue, which is nearly empty at this time.
-The most stunning part of the queue can be found above the launch platform, which literally feels as if it’s copied from a computer game.
+That’s why we quickly entered the queue, which was nearly empty early in the day.
+The most stunning part of the queue can be found above the launch platform, which literally feels as if it belongs in a computer game.
 It’s visually perfect and Daft Punk’s incredible soundtrack makes the total experience even better.
 And the ride itself?
 Well… I don’t want to exaggerate, but TRON Lightcycle Power Run comes very close to coaster perfection.
-The launch is surprisingly forceful, the music is fantastic and the whole ride is smoother than a brand-new B&M. In addition, the indoor part is filled with cool lighting and clever mirror effects.
-You may notice that the experience is rather short, but I’m more than happy to compensate this with a second and third ride.
+The launch is surprisingly forceful, the music is fantastic and the whole ride is inredibly smooth.
+Besides, the indoor part is filled with cool lighting and clever mirror effects.
+The experience is rather short, but I’m more than happy to compensate this with a second and third ride.
 Team Blue for the win.

 DARK RIDES